carloscruz85/SplitwiseWooCommerce/README.md

 In order to use SplitwiseWooCommerce plugin you should to install and activate WooCommerce plugin before.

-Next download this plugin in your wordpress plugin directory and activate it, after that you will get redirected to setting page where you should set your splitwise credentials.
+Next download this plugin in your wordpress plugin directory and unzip the risan.zip file, next activate SplitwiseWooCommerce in wordpress dashboard, after that you will get redirected to setting page where you should set your splitwise credentials.

 ### Configuring The Plugin